Skip to main content

 MPIO is configured by default.
 Check if the settings are correct.

-1. Open the configuration file of the Device Mapper Multipath utility with the vi text editor:
+1. Open the utility configuration file Device Mapper Multipath with the vi text editor:

 vi /etc/multipath.conf